Top local movers for Greenville to Omaha moves

 - Omaha is considered to be less safe than Greenville with a score of 54.28 vs Greenville’s 61.44.

-- Air quality in Omaha is good, and in Greenville it's good.
+- Air quality in Omaha is Good, and in Greenville it’s Good.

 - State licensing: The Nebraska Public Service Commission (NPSC) regulates local and intrastate moving companies within the state.
 All movers must have a Certificate of Authority issued by the NPSC, maintain minimum levels of insurance, and comply with regulations set forth by the Commission’s Motor Carrier Division.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Nebraska moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Nebraska moving license through the state’s public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection, a no-cost choice with minimal coverage, as movers are liable for up to 60 cents per pound per item.
-For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you'd receive $18 (60 cents x 30 pounds).
+For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you’d receive $18 (60 cents x 30 pounds).
 For broader coverage, discuss alternatives with your moving company or consider consulting a third-party insurance provider.

 Where to live in Omaha